-- D. The HA shall retain the following in its files:
+D. The HA shall retain the following in its files:

-- 1. The Request for Lease Approval;
+(a) The Request for Lease Approval;

-- 2. The approved Lease;
+The approved Lease;

-- 3. Inspection report;
+Inspection report;

-- 4. HA certification that the current rent being charged for comparable units in the private unassisted market, taking into account the location, size, type, quality, amenities, facilities and management and maintenance service of such unit.
-This

-certification will be maintained for three years to comply with HUD regulations and HUD inspections; and,
+HA certification that the current rent being charged for comparable units in the private unassisted market, taking into account the location, size, type, quality, amenities, facilities and management and maintenance service of such unit.
+This certification will be maintained for three years to comply with HUD regulations and HUD inspections; and, Executed Contract.

-5. Executed Contract.